jessicayung/deep-learning-map/tools/hardware.md

 # Hardware

+Hardware is important because more compute means you can train models faster and, with that, run more experiments more quickly.
+Some people also claim that haing more compute can solve some of the problems in ML.

 - [NVIDIA's GPUs: TITAN V (Dec 2017)](https://www.nvidia.com/en-us/titan/titan-v/): 110 teraflops
 - [Google's TPU1, TPU2](http://learningsys.org/nips17/assets/slides/dean-nips17.pdf): 180 teraflops per TPU2 unit (four chips chained together)
 - [GraphCore's IPUs](https://www.graphcore.ai/posts/preliminary-ipu-benchmarks-providing-previously-unseen-performance-for-a-range-of-machine-learning-applications)